TomsBazbauers/InsuranceService/README.md

 ### Description:

 Simple insurance service for creating and managing insurance policies.
-Abilities: creating policies, adding insurance coverage and calculating total payable.

 - Unit tested with XUnit and FluentAssertions NuGet.

 ---